 Primary conference

-What will you find at the National Literacy Trust primary conference?
+What happens at the National Literacy Trust primary conference?

 The aim of our primary conference is to celebrate best practice and explore the issues most significant to primary practitioners through a combination of thought leadership and workshops.